mwoss/railway-ephemeral-ops/README.md

   * For simplicity, we fetch first 1000 log lines.
 We could also paginate using `startDate` if not decided with streaming
   * Replace status sync mechanism with webhooks from Railway to push state changes (Success/Crash) instantly.

+* **Dedicated logs API:**
+  * Connected with above point.
+Currently, logs are fetched with mission history that may cause a huge network overhead.
+Logs should be fetched only when accessed.

 * **Smooth UI via websockets:**
   * Replace all frontend polling with bidirectional communication using websockets for real-time updates and smooth user experience.